ReallyNewb/retrostudio-docs/code-blocks/input/keyboard/key-down.md

 ## Description

-Runs the blocks connected to it when the given player starts holding down their right mouse button.
+Runs the blocks connected to it when the given player starts holding down the specified key.

 #### Available to